-Executive Meddling: FOX wanted Erin and Titus to break up (a la Dharma and Greg), but Titus refused (as he based his show on real world events), which is how the show got canceled.
+Executive Meddling: FOX wanted Erin and Titus to break up (a laDharma & Greg), but Titus refused (as he based his show on real-world events) in a way that offended the executive who suggested it, which resulted in all promotion suddenly being pulled, leading to a drop in ratings and cancellation.
 Now considered Hilarious in Hindsight (in a dark and twisted way) in light of Titus's divorce from Erin Carden.
-The story of how Titus lost his show is explained on The Voice in My Head (and the story of how he lost Erin is detailed in Love is Evol and mentioned en passant in Neverlution and The Voice in My Head)
+The story of how Titus lost his show is explained on The Voice in My Head (and the story of how he lost Erin is detailed in Love is Evol and mentioned en passant in Neverlution and The Voice in My Head).

-Missing Episode: Aired out of order, but you get the sense that they were changed because they were originally going to be taken out entirely, as both episode only aired at the end of the season; while there was only a light storyline, it still created some skewed continuity.
+Missing Episode: Aired out of order, but you get the sense that they were changed because they were originally going to be taken out entirely, as both episodes only aired at the end of the season; while there was only a light storyline, it still created some skewed continuity.
 They were held back because of how extreme the subject matter got.

 "The Protector" takes place in the middle of the third season but was moved to the end (after the "Insanity Genetic" two-parter) because it dealt with child molestation (Erin's niece Amy reveals that she was molested by a family friend who turns out to be the father of a boy who sexually harasses her at school).

 Averted with Erin's family, as all of them were played by the same actors in such episodes as "The Perfect Thanksgiving" and "Deprogramming Erin" (though Amy didn't appear in "The Perfect Thanksgiving").

 Playing Against Type: David Hyde Pierce, still best-known for playing the nebbish Niles Crane, made a guest appearance as a loud-mouthed and crude motivational speaker who gets along extremely well with Ken.